andersonjso/sbes22-smell-patterns-indicators/README.md

 - Presence of Degradation (RQ1)
 - Acceptance of Refactoring Opportunities (RQ2) (R3)

+### Familiarity of Participants with the Systems
+We asked the developers to provide their degree of familiarity with the systems analyzed.
+We have a scale ranging from "No Experience" to "Very High Experience".
+Those developers with some degree with experience are the ones that had contributed in some way to the system.
+This contribution is defined by the participant being part of the source code development.
+The participant with no experience are the ones who did not contribute with the source code but have knowledge of the source code and design of the system.
+These participants chose the system to be analyzed since they used it for research purposes.

 ### Summary of Participants Answers

 The following table presents a summary of developers' answers.